uzma-yakub-7/Find-Your-Home---Accommodation-Marketplace/README.md

 * Dependency on brokers
 * Time‑intensive physical searching

 Existing solutions lack localization for Bangladesh.
-Foreign apps (like Airbnb) don’t cater to local rental culture.

 ### **1.3 Proposed Solution**

 **Find Your Home** is an online rental marketplace connecting: